Jacques Breyer

 Jacques Roger Jean Breyer (27 March 1922 – 25 April 1996) was a French esotericist, alchemist and writer.
-He published and wrote various books on esoteric elements, including ones with apocalyptic teachings.
-He launched the "Arginy Renaissance", a rebirth of an independent wing of neo-Templar groups — groups that claimed to be revivals of the Knights Templar — in France in the 1950s.
-He was influential on the development of many of these organizations, including the Order of the Solar Temple.
+He published and wrote various books on esoteric topics; his works included apocalyptic teachings and themes.
+He launched the "Arginy Renaissance", a rebirth of an independent wing of esoteric neo-Templar groups — groups that claimed to be revivals of the Knights Templar — in France in the 1950s.
+He was influential in the development of many of these organizations, including the Order of the Solar Temple, notorious for its several mass murders.

 Early life

 Jacques Roger Jean Breyer was born 27 March 1922 in Noyon, Oise, in France.
 He was raised in Anjou, born to a family of wine sellers.
 His secondary education was interrupted by the outbreak of the Second World War; he joined the French Resistance, where he was a second lieutenant helping the Comet Line.
 He was arrested by the Gestapo in April of 1944, and then deported to a concentration camp in Buchenwald and then Flöha.
 While there he met and befriended writer Robert Desnos.

 Following the liberation of France, he was ill with tuberculosis – visiting the Pyrenees for treatment, his mother gifted him a few items that had belonged to her father, one of which was a grimoire of herbal medicine.
 Following this, he became interested in esotericism.